rachoran/EnterpriseAppStore/README.md

 Apart from that there is a few things you will have to do additionally.

+* If you plan to upload Android apps, you will need to install Java on the server
+* Uploading iOS apps requires a python script

 * Create your MySQL database
 * Import database files
 * Change database configuration in /web/app/Config/database.php